-EH&S is responsible for ensuring that chemicals at Eastern are stored, used, and disposed of in accordance with federal and state regulations.
+EH&S works with departments to make sure that chemicals are stored, used, and disposed of in accordance with federal and state regulations.

-Departments that store chemicals are responsible for developing a department-specific Chemical Hygiene Plan and a Contingency Plan to be used in the event of an emergency.
-Researchers using hazardous chemicals are also responsible for creating and maintaining a laboratory-specific Chemical Hygiene Plan in accordance with WAC 296-828.
+Departments that store chemicals are required to have a department-specific Chemical Hygiene Plan and a Contingency Plan that can be used in the event of an emergency.
+Departments must keep an inventory of chemicals under their control.

-Researchers/instructors and staff who use chemicals are responsible for following all regulations and attending any required trainings.
+Researchers/instructors and staff who use chemicals must follow all regulations, attend required trainings.

 General Chemical Safety